arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/put_replace_multiple_documents.md

 factor is 3, then the write concern is not fulfilled, if two replicas are not in sync.

-Note that this return code is configurable, 403 happens, if the configuration option `--cluster.failed-write-concern-error-code` is set to 403 (which is currently the default for backwards compatibility reasons, since this is the legacy behavior).
+Note that this return code is configurable, 403 is returned, if the configuration option `--cluster.failed-write-concern-error-code` is set to 403 (which is currently the default for backwards compatibility reasons, since this is the legacy behavior).
 The other possibility is